devleaks/cockpitdecks-docs/docs/Cockpit.md

 Resources are fonts, icons, other images, wallpapers, documentation, and texts used and related to that aircraft.

+Usually, the resources folder contains the following sub-folders:

 | Folder | Content                                                                                                                                                                                                  |
 | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | icons  | Folder containing all icon images for that aircraft.
 Images should be in JPEG or PNG format.
 Typical icon size is 256 × 256 pixels, RGB(A).
 Icons are named after their file name without the extension. |